 Baked Eggs with Avocado and Feta (Video)

-Low-Carb Baked Eggs with Avocado and Feta are a delicious quick breakfast option that’s also Keto, low-glycemic, gluten-free, and South Beach Diet friendly!
+Low-Carb Baked Eggs with Avocado and Feta are a delicious quick breakfast option for avocado fans, and did you know Feta Cheese is super low in carbs?
 Use Breakfast Recipes to find more recipes like this one.